 I once had an opportunity to review provisions of an employee handbook from a large, mostly non-union employer in the non-profit sector.
 Like many employee handbooks, there were sections devoted to employee rights, obligations, and performance expectations.
 On the surface, this handbook seemed to provide a good number of safeguards for workers to prevent unfair treatment and evaluations.

-But then I read the document more closely, and a chill ran up my spine.
-It was a cleverly, nay, ingeniously worded document that exposed workers to severe remedial measures, substantial discipline, or even termination for relatively minor inadequacies and transgressions.
+This handbook was a cleverly, nay, ingeniously worded document that exposed workers to severe remedial measures, substantial discipline, or even termination for relatively minor inadequacies and transgressions.
 The handbook contained a lot of cool, calm, bureaucratic-sounding language, mixed in with deftly worded provisions that would allow the employer to make mountains of molehills and to quietly knife people in the back — figuratively speaking, of course.

 For what it’s worth, I think there is a special place in a certain hot spot for those who write and impose such documents on workers.
 It is, to be sure, a twisted abuse of power.